artanzand/artanzand.github.io/_posts/2021-12-11-activation-functions.md

 title: Choosing Activation Functions for Deep Learning
 author: Artan Zandian
 date: Dec 11, 2021
+excerpt: 'In this post I will be going over various activation functions to explain their use cases and where to apply them in our design of neural networks.'
 ---

 In this post I will be going over various activation functions to explain their use cases and where to apply them in our design of neural networks.